Azure/fleet/docs/concepts/PropertyProviderAndClusterProperties/README.md

     Note that you may report a virtual resource via the property provider, if applicable.

-* A non-resource property is essentially a metric about a member cluster, in the form of a key/value pair; the key should be in the format of
+* Non-resource property: a metric about a member cluster, in the form of a key/value pair; the key should be in the format of
 [a Kubernetes label key](https://kubernetes.io/docs/concepts/overview/working-with-objects/labels/#syntax-and-character-set), such as `kubernetes.azure.com/node-count`, and the value at this moment should be a sortable